s28639/SEBUX/MSPX.md

 The body must contain the file contents if the package exists with code 200 and application/octet-stream or empty body with code 404 and no MIME type if it doesn't exist.
 ## Root Directory Handling
 A request handler for `GET /` must be made.
-Redirect it to https://sebux.herokuapp.com/?use_mirror=$b64MID.
+Redirect it to https://sebux.herokuapp.com.
+## Online Check
+A request handler for `HEAD /ABI?R1.C` must be made.
+Return status code 200 with header `JKL` set to ASCII `OP` (Operating) if completely up and running, otherwise return status code 500 with header `JKL` set to ASCII `NOP` (Not Operating).